juan-ivan-NV/1_Udacity_Private_Blockchain/README.md

 # Private Blockchain App

-Create a test application that allows the user to register stars, and track the ownership of each.
+This application allows many users to register stars, and track the ownership of each star.

-## What steps are needed to implement this application?
+## How to run this app?

 1.- The application will create a Genesis Block when we run the application.